John Lyon’s Charity has a small staff team who can be contacted on the email addresses below.

 Karen joined John Lyon’s Charity in May 2018.
 Prior to joining the Charity she spent over six years working at The Funding Network where she was responsible for the external operations and subsequent grantmaking.
 As a result, she has wide-ranging knowledge of the sector, particularly focussed on small not-for-profit organisations.
 Karen is also a trustee of a small charity based in South London and has sat on the advisory board of an education not-for-profit organisation.

 Debbie joined John Lyon’s Charity in July 2017.
-Her role focuses on supporting grantees across the Charity’s portfolio throughout the grants process and maintaining the Charity’s Grants Portal.
-Previously Debbie ran a national emergency fund for a brain injury charity, providing small grants to families and individuals following brain injury.
+As a Grants Manager she works closely with grantees across the Charity’s portfolio, supporting them throughout the grants process.
+She also has responsibility for coordinating the Charity’s small grants funds and a particular focus on leading its Equity, Diversity and Inclusion work.
+Previously, Debbie ran a national emergency fund for a brain injury charity, providing small grants to families and individuals following brain injury.
 Her experience also includes being a Gateway Assessor for Citizens Advice and she is a qualified netball coach.

 Partnerships & Capacity Building Manager